 When it comes to saving a deposit, one of the biggest problems faced by prospective homeowners is knowing where to start.
 The key lies in developing a coherent strategy, by looking at where savings can be made in everyday expenses and by determining how much can be set aside every month.

-Harry Singh, estate agent at Henry Wiltshire Hayes, advises anyone looking to get their foot on the first rung of the property ladder to take the time to choose the right savings account to suit their needs.
+Our estate agents at Henry Wiltshire Hayes advise anyone looking to get their foot on the first rung of the property ladder to take the time to choose the right savings account to suit their needs:

 Defining areas to economise

 Once the right savings account is in place, the next step is to define all of the areas in which savings can be made in the monthly budget.
 Carrying out a thorough review of each month’s expenditure will highlight where costs can be cut back and which expenses are non-essential.

 While it is important not to overestimate the amount which can be saved on a monthly basis, potential buyers must recognise the fact that significant savings need to be made, and that something more drastic than simply forgoing the daily coffee on the way to work will probably be necessary.
 Luckily, with price comparison websites, it’s easy to find the cheapest energy and insurance providers, and by switching to budget supermarkets, making savings on the weekly food bill can be easier than expected.

 Setting up a direct debit or standing order directly into the savings account is another effective way of ensuring that those funds don’t accidentally find themselves being used for an entirely different purpose.
 While it won’t happen overnight, eventually the pennies will turn into pounds and the savings will slowly mount up into that all-important deposit.

 If you’re ready to buy property in UB3, the Henry Wiltshire team can help you to enter the London housing market.
 Contact us today on 020 3696 5626 and let us help you to find the perfect home.